rjfarmer/mesaplot/README.md

 show_mix_2=False #Show regions of  mixing on the second yaxis
 ````

-Now some remarks about each plot:
+Now some remarks about each plot and any extra options available for that plot:
+Plots the abunances from a profile file:
 ````python
 plotAbun()
 ````
-Plots the abunances from a profile file:
 ````python
 num_labels=3 #Number of labels to show on the line abun=None #A lits of isotopes to show, if None shows all available in the profile file abun_random=False #Randomizes the colourmap, so isotopes that are near each other in the profile file, dont end up with similar colours
 ````

+Plots the B fields from a profile file:
 ````python
 plotDynamo()
 ````

-Plots the B fields from a profile file:
+Plots the am_log_D_* terms from a profile file:
 ````python
 plotAngMom()
 ````

-Plots the am_log_D_* terms from a profile file:
+Plots the energy generated per reaction (burn_ fields plus "pp","cno","tri_alfa","c12_c12","c12_o16","o16_o16","pnhe4","photo","other" terms) from a profile file:
 ````python
 plotBurn()
 ````
-Plots the energy generated per reaction (burn_ fields plus "pp","cno","tri_alfa","c12_c12","c12_o16","o16_o16","pnhe4","photo","other" terms) from a profile file:
 ````python
 num_labels=3 #Number of labels to show on the line
 ````

+General plotting routines for profile|history data
 ````python
 plotProfile()
 plotHistory()
 ````

-General plotting routines for profile|history data
+Plots a Kippenhan diagram for the star from the history data, requires the history data has mixing_regions and burn_regions.
+Mixing regions shown with
+same colours as MESA.
 ````python
 plotKip()
 ````
-Plots a Kippenhan diagram for the star from the history data, requires the history data has mixing_regions and burn_regions.
-Mixing regions shown with
-same colours as MESA.
 ````python
 reloadHistory=False #Whether to reload the history file xaxis='num' #Can only be num for model number at the moment.